willkg/everett/docs/configuration.rst

     There is no default value provided so if "password" isn't provided in any of the configuration sources, then this will raise a ``everett.ConfigurationError``.

+    This is what you want to do to require that a configuration value exist.

 ``config('name', raise_rror=False)``
     The key is "name".